medic/cht-docs/content/en/apps/reference/api.md

 ### POST /api/v1/users

-Create a new user with a place and a contact.
+Create new users with a place and a contact.

 #### Permissions